ishaan26/config_files/README.md

-# Ubuntu, Mac, Termux and WSL Configuration files
+# Ubuntu/Pop!Os, Mac, Termux and WSL Configuration files

 These are all my config files from different systems I use and also some patched nerdfonts.
 I try to keep this repo updated and add more stuff regularly.